Causal measurement in quantum field theory: spacetime

 Again, this satisfies the causality axiom \eqref{eq:nrcaus}.
 Crucially, this quantum operation depends on the partition.
 Note that the original and maximally fine-grained notion of measurement is recovered as the special case where the sets $X_k$ consist of one element each.

 In the infinite-dimensional case, the spectrum of a self-adjoint operator may be infinite and even continuous.
-In the general case, the sum in \eqref{eq:finspecdec} is replaced by an integral with respect to the \emph{spectral measure} $\mu_A$.
+In the general case, where the operator might even be unbounded, the sum in \eqref{eq:finspecdec} is replaced by an integral with respect to the \emph{spectral measure} $\mu_A$.
 We may write this as,